wpswings/points-and-rewards-for-woocommerce/readme.txt

 **1) Allow Purchase Through Points Only** The Purchase through Points feature allows users to purchase items with just rewards and points.

-**2) Assign Product Points** Merchants can assign reward points to the products as well as different categories using Points and Rewards for WooCommerce
+**2) Assign Product Points** Merchants can assign reward points to the products as well as different categories using Bring Cashback

 **3) Setup Multi-Level Membership** The admin can create multiple membership tiers and add the required number of WooCommerce rewards to join them